emilyvertosick/Statistics-Course/docs/09-answers.md

 The thing to take away from this is that sensitivity and specificity don’t change, but the positive and negative predictive value do.
 The prevalence of myocardial infarct is obviously much lower in the general hospital population compared to the coronary care population.
-So negative predictive value is higher in general patients (you are unlikely to have an MI anyway, so if the test says you’re negative, it is almost definite) and positive predictive value higher in coronary care patients (you at high risk of having an MI, so a positive test just about confirms it).
+So negative predictive value is higher in general patients (you are unlikely to have an MI anyway, so if the test says you’re negative, it is almost definite) and positive predictive value higher in coronary care patients (you are at high risk of having an MI, so a positive test just about confirms it).

 ### lesson6c.rds